 If you are a parent of a resident having roommate concerns, you can help this process by challenging your student to actively work through the issues, instead of avoiding them or looking for easy solutions.
 Changing roommates is often not the best solution; helping students seek alternative solutions will enhance the learning that can come from this experience.
-On each floor of the traditional residence halls and in all of the village communities, there are Resident Assistants (RAs) or Community Assistants (CAs) who have been trained to handle roommate issues.
-The RAs or the residents may also ask for assistance from the Residence Life Coordinator when necessary.
+On each floor of the traditional residence halls and in all of the village communities, there are Resident Assistants (RAs) or Peer Ministers (PMs) who have been trained to handle roommate issues.
+The RAs or the residents may also ask for assistance from the Residence Life Coordinator (RLC) when necessary.

 TIPS FOR PARENTS: How to Support a HEALTHY ROOMMATE EXPERIENCE

 As a parent, your student may struggle at times to get a long in the new environment.
 As expected, even the best of friends will have frustrating times sharing a living space.
 Below are some helpful tips for you to help your student prevent and address common roommate concerns.